" LIVING on the TRAVEL ROAD LIFE"

 Short Term "Vacation" v.s.
-Longer Term "Living Vacation" (IE: Moving there full time, for awhile)
+Longer Term "Living Vacation" (IE: Moving there full time, for a season or a year)

 This idea, added to the Minimalism is really the key to my life on the travel road. - Most people take vacations, its part of the American Dream.
 Vacations are the best times in life, period.
 But they end real quick if you have to get back to some demanding place like a job, or mortgage, or bills, or appointments . . .etc etc. That's why I like to pick a fun place, and go there, with no plans to leave.
 Find a place to live.
 Find out about income.
 Find out what it is like to live there.
 And then start getting ready for the next jump.

 My preference is about 6 months or so.
 That's enough time to settle in, learn about a place, and really feel like you live there.
 Right around 6 months I start to feel the noose getting tight, and its time to get going.
 That's just me.
 But I like the concept of going on vacation and STAYING THERE!!! - This really is the best part about this travel road, in my opinion.

 I'm travelling the world one city to the next country to the next continent for 6 month periods or so to live, work on projects and income and explore each area for more of a living travel experience to see the WHOLE WORLD!!